-Pre-processing method Model Number of compounds found Yield Average mean score in scaffold memory Ratio of fully satisfied reaction filters
+Pre-processing method Model Number of compounds found Yield Average mean score in resulting dataset Ratio of fully satisfied reaction filters

-Reaction QSAR 10454 0,817 0,729 0,892
+Reaction QSAR 10454 0.817 0.729 0.892

-Based Slicing ROCS 10326 0,807 0,597 0,890
+Based Slicing ROCS 10326 0.807 0.597 0.890

-RECAP QSAR 8388 0,655 0,506 0,154
+RECAP QSAR 8388 0.655 0.506 0.154

-Slicing Rules ROCS 8339 0,651 0,462 0,000
+Slicing Rules ROCS 8339 0.651 0.462 0.000

 Numerical comparison of the experiments is displayed in Table 4.
 The key difference in the results is the ratio of high scoring molecules capable of satisfying the imposed reaction filters.
-While the model trained on data sliced according to reaction rules consistently scores very highly and therefore produces libraries synthesisable via these two reactions, the model trained on data pre-processed using RECAP rules struggles to fulfil these criteria.
+While the model trained on data sliced according to reaction rules consistently scores very highly and therefore produces libraries synthesizable via these two reactions, the model trained on data pre-processed using RECAP rules struggles to fulfil these criteria.
 With the exception of one run, the model fails to learn to follow the reaction routes.
-This gives clear evidence for the positive effect of this novel data slicing method for applications involving specific chemical reactions.
+This gives clear evidence for the positive effect of the reaction based slicing method for applications involving specific chemical reactions.